Smash (TV series): Conception

 Development began in 2009 at Showtime by then-Showtime entertainment president Robert Greenblatt and Steven Spielberg, from an idea by Spielberg, who had been working on the concept for years; Greenblatt, described as a "devoted theater geek", had also produced a musical adaptation of the film 9 to 5 in 2009.
 The original concept was that each season would follow the production of a new musical; if any of them were "stage-worthy", Spielberg would help produce them as stage productions.
-The series was inspired by successful TV Dramas The West Wing and Upstairs, Downstairs and used them as role models.
+The series was inspired by successful TV Lab The West Wing and Upstairs, Downstairs and used them as role models.
 Garson Kanin's novel Smash (New York: Viking, 1980) provided the title and setting, although the plots have little in common.
 As a Showtime show, the script contained a lot of nudity.
 "It was definitely a cable show," Debra Messing said.

 In January 2011, Greenblatt brought the project with him to NBC when he was made NBC Entertainment president.
-Theresa Rebeck was brought on as showrunner and wrote the pilot script after Executive producers Craig Zadan and Neil Meron suggested her to Spielberg and Greenblatt.
+Theresa Rebeck was brought on as showrunner and wrote the pilot script after executive producers Craig Zadan and Neil Meron suggested her to Spielberg and Greenblatt.
 NBC ordered production of a pilot in January 2011 for the 2011–12 television season.

 Michael Mayer directed the pilot episode, with Spielberg serving as an executive producer.
 It has been reported that the pilot cost $7.5 million to produce.
 On May 11, 2011, NBC picked the project up to series.
 When the network announced its 2011–12 schedule on May 15, 2011, the series was slated to premiere in mid-season.
 NBC opted to hold the show for mid-season in order to pair it up with the hit reality show The Voice on Monday nights.
 On August 1, 2011, it was announced by the press that the show's series premiere date would be February 6, 2012, the night after Super Bowl XLVI, with heavy promotion through early winter on many of the network's properties before the premiere.
 At the NBC Press Tour, Greenblatt announced that Smash would have 15 episodes produced for the first season to coincide with The Voice.